 Well, based on this theory, it seems so.
 However, science argues otherwise.
 According to food experts, we all experience food cravings, regardless if we are pregnant or not (6).
 So, it is tricky trying to tie down one specific food urge to pregnancy.

 Experts acknowledge that a more reliable sign indicating you might be expecting is a missed period (9).
-However, they also add that it can be misleading, especially if you are having an irregular menstrual cycle.
+However, they also add that it can be misleading, especially if you normally have an irregular menstrual cycle.

 It means that the most accurate way of telling if you are pregnant is getting a test.
 Do not rely so much on your home pregnancy test, even if it turns out positive.
 Schedule an appointment with your doctor to help confirm if you are indeed pregnant.